tomclay1x/Networking/README.md

 -	Error correction
 -	Termination of communications

 While we use internet download something they chop it into packets.
 These packets contain some information about starting and ending point.
-Some important information.

-TCP (transmission control protocol)

--	Communication protocol which is used for a network.
--	Divide a message in series.
--	 Three-way handshaking.